asimmon/Pillar/README.md

 {
     public App()
     {
+        InitializeComponent();

-        new MyAppBootstrapper(this).Run();
+        new YourAppBootstrapper(this).Run();
     }
 }
 ```

 The view models that will be associated to pages need to extend the `PillarViewModelBase`, or you will get a compilation error.
-It is a child class of the ViewModelBase from MvvmLight library.
+It is a child class of the ViewModelBase class.
 This class provides useful observable properties for mobile applications:

 * **Title** (*string*): You can bound it to the associated page Title
 * **NoHistory** (*boolean*): If true, it will remove the previous page from the navigation stack